cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

   - /and@@starplayer132
 ---

-This method will not work on A14 devices such as the iPhone 12.
+This method will not work on A14 devices such as the iPhone 12 and iPad Air 4.
 {:.notice--warning}

 If you used futurerestore to update after January 26th, 2021 then this method will likely not work for you.